KriChau95/WordHuntSolver/README.md

 <img src="https://github.com/KriChau95/WordHuntSolver/assets/140979138/263553db-91f3-49b0-8597-09402e4f62c9" width="1000" alt="Word_Hunt_Stats">

-This python program uses:
+This python finds all possible words in a Word Hunt 4x4 board by using:
-* OpenCV image capturing and processing in conjunction with
+* OpenCV image capturing + processing
-* pytesseract text recognition and prompts the user to take a picture of their Word Hunt board.
-Open camera window, and then press the "s" key to capture the image of the board.
+* pytesseract text recognition <br/>

+**Instructions**: After running the .py file, open the Camera window, and then press the "s" key to capture the image of the Word Hunt board.
 It then carries out the functions described in **2.
 Word Hunt.py**

 # 5. Image and Text Files